Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 1. If CSM **is not** being upgraded, then NCN storage and master nodes will not be upgraded with a new image but will be updated with a CFS configuration created in [update-cfs-config](../stages/update_cfs_config.md).

-1. If CSM **is** being upgraded, then NCN storage master nodes will be upgraded with a new image and CFS configuration.
+1. If CSM **is** being upgraded, then NCN storage and master nodes will be upgraded with a new image and CFS configuration.

 See the [3.
 Execute the IUF `management-nodes-rollout` stage](../workflows/management_rollout.md#3-execute-the-iuf-management-nodes-rollout-stage) documentation for more information.